The whole journey, mapped in ten stages.

 Where the Free Sprint sits.

-The Free Sprint is a lightweight first pass through Stages 01–04, ending in a Specification and a Viability Report.
+SPRINT · SUB-ACTIVITY 01.04The Free Sprint is a lightweight first pass through Stages 01–05, ending in a Specification and a Viability Report.
 It is deliberately quick.
-It is not a substitute for Stages 05–10, which is deeper paid work you can elect after the sprint.
+The paid tiers take the Specification to full depth, and stages 06–10 are the build work you commission after it.

 Both outputs are portable.
 Take them to any capable engineering partner.
 Cast Iron CAD is a natural next step because the framework was built there, not because you are locked in.